skip to main content

 By

 A business must register the name with the Secretary of State and, as long as it is distinguishable from any other business name within the state, the business will be recognized under that business name and no other business can use that name within that one state.
+However, knowing how to trademark a business name can help secure broader protection.
 A trademark on the other hand is not a name, but property.
 A trademark is generally used to brand a certain good or service and has a value in of itself.
-For example, imagine a well built car with no markings.
+For example, imagine a well-built car with no markings.

 There's a short answer and a long answer to this question.
 Let's start with the short answer.
 The business name is simply that, a name, a way to identify a business, entity, or individual.
 Due to the potential value of a trademark and the inherent property rights entailed within a trademark, the application for a trademark is much more complicated.
 Trademarks are registered under the federal government through an application process that can last over six months.
 The property rights of trademarks can be enforced by both the federal government and by the states.